 We've started a resource site for investors who may have lost money

-in ETFs, currently hold ETFs, are considering purchaseing ETFs or are
+in ETFs, currently hold ETFs, are considering purchasing ETFs or are looking

 Click here to review an in-depth look at ETFs as presented by the Meyer Wilson investment fraud attorneys.